Hugo Broos

-Hugo Henri Broos (born 10 April 1952) is a Belgian professional football manager and former player.
-He is currently the manager of the South Africa national team.
+Hugo Henri Broos (born 10 April 1952) is a Belgian professional former football player and manager.

 Playing career

 He started his football career in his hometown Humbeek, playing for KFC Humbeek and was discovered at the early age of eighteen by a scout from RSC Anderlecht.
 For more than ten years he was their central defender and helped them win three European trophies, three national championships and four Belgian Cups.
 Between 1974 and 1986 he represented Belgium, gaining 24 caps and finishing fourth at the World Cup in Mexico in 1986.
 In 1983 Broos switched teams and started playing for Club Brugge.
 He played there for five seasons until season 1987–88.
 During this period he helped his team gain the Belgian Cup in 1986 and the championship in 1988.
 In 1988 Broos retired as a professional footballer.

 In his career as a football player he won the Belgian Cup five times.